Level-set based design of Wang tiles for modelling complex microstructures: Acknowledgment

 \section{Acknowledgment}

-M. Doškář, J. Novák, and D. Rypl acknowledge the endowment of the Ministry of Industry and Trade of the Czech Republic under the project No.~FV10202.
-This research has been performed in the Center of Advanced Applied Sciences (CAAS), financially supported by the European Regional Development Fund (project No.~CZ.02.1.01/0.0/0.0/16\_019/0000778).
-M. Doškář was also partially supported by the Grant Agency of the Czech Technical University in Prague through a student project No. SGS18/036/OHK1/1T/11, and J. Zeman received partial support from the Czech Science Foundation project No. 17-04301S.
+M. Doškář, J. Novák, and D. Rypl acknowledge the endowment of the Ministry of Industry and Trade of the Czech Republic, project No.~FV10202.
+This research was performed at the Center of Advanced Applied Sciences (CAAS), financially supported by the European Regional Development Fund (project No.~CZ.02.1.01/0.0/0.0/16\_019/0000778).
+M. Doškář was also partially supported by the Grant Agency of the Czech Technical University in Prague through student project No. SGS18/036/OHK1/1T/11, and J. Zeman received partial support from Czech Science Foundation project No. 17-04301S.
+We thank Stephanie Krueger for helpful comments and proof-reading the manuscript.

 \biboptions{square,numbers,sort&compress}